jfrancai/portfolio/content/projects/node-guardians/Cream-Finance-Rekt-04ac5f09eb5d42c0b28fcdd8aabdc19d/_index.md

 ![](/images/d77a8fc9-bff8-4e31-8f60-59bb6cbce852.png)

-So this is our target to still !
+So there are 3000000000000000000000 unit of $Seagold in the contract to be stolen !

-Now here is the vault contract:
+Now here is the vault contract code :

 ```solidity